SF-WDI-LABS/tunely-angular/docs/sprint3.md

 ## Step 3: display

 Let's go back to `app.js` and our html.
+If you check the output of your AJAX call, you should see that we're already retrieving songs with each album.
+Double-check this before you proceed.

-We'll edit it to have another `<li>` after the ones that are already being generated.
+We'll change the client to add another `<li>` after the ones that are already being generated for each album.
+We'll list our songs in there.
 For now we're just going to make this super simple and output something like:

 ```html